+In PRK, no flap is created.
 Instead, the thin layer of protective skin that covers the cornea, called the epithelial layer, is gently removed.
 Then, an excimer laser—the same laser used in LASIK—is used to precisely and effectively reshape your cornea, giving you better vision.

 How Do I Know If ASA/PRK is Right for Me?

-What to Expect During an ASA Procedure
+What to Expect During PRK Eye Surgery

-Cavanaugh Eye Center’s state-of-the-art laser facility enables us to complete your ASA procedure within a short period of time.
+Cavanaugh Eye Center’s state-of-the-art laser facility enables us to complete your ASA/PRK procedure within a short period of time.
 Plan to be at Cavanaugh Eye Center for about two hours on the day of your procedure.
 Be sure to arrange for a ride home following your procedure, as your vision will be less than optimal for driving immediately afterward.
-You can wear relaxed and comfortable clothing to your procedure.
+You can wear relaxed and comfortable clothing for your procedure.

-While being prepared for surgery, you’ll receive anesthetic eye drops so that you can remain comfortable during the procedure.
+While being prepared for PRK eye surgery, you’ll receive anesthetic eye drops so that you can remain comfortable during the procedure.
 You may also be given something to calm your nerves, as it is completely normal to be nervous during any vision correction procedure.